-The Sanctum Council is a collective of specialized AI agents.
-They are distributed across the infrastructure to ensure that if the power goes out in Tokyo, the haus in Québec can still decide which lightbulbs to turn on at sunset.
+The Sanctum Council is a collective of specialized AI agents, distributed across the infrastructure so that if the power goes out in Tokyo, the haus in Québec can still decide which lightbulbs to turn on at sunset.

 Specialized agents, each routed to the model family best suited to their domain.
 The Council is heterogeneous by default — a single model wearing five robes is not a Council ((Neuro)diversity is Paramount).